IMPORTANT: Please verify event details with the event host as many events have been postponed or canceled.

 Celebrate Murphys Gold Rush, Farming, and Ranching Heritage on the third Saturday in July with an Old-Timers luncheon and family-friendly activities in the Community Park.
 Music and old-fashioned games are followed by the Duck Races in the Creek.

-There will be something entertaining for each and every member of the family when Murphys Homecoming celebrates its 70th birthday on Saturday, July 21, 2018, from 11 a.m. to 9 p.m. in and around the cool environs of the Community Park.
+There was something entertaining for each and every member of the family when Murphys Homecoming celebrated its 70th birthday on Saturday, July 21, 2018, from 11 a.m. to 9 p.m. in and around the cool environs of the Community Park.

-During the day there will be a wide variety of things to do for young people including a water slide, bounce house, and a juggling clinic.
+During the day there were a wide variety of things to do for young people including a water slide, bounce house, and a juggling clinic.
 All ages will enjoy the dunk tank and the jailing of local celebrities in the ancient pokey and their efforts to seek bail.

-Following the band concert, the ever-popular Jim Bailey and Plan B will take center stage and provide the music and public announcements until 4 p.m.
+Following the band concert, the ever-popular Jim Bailey and Plan B took center stage and provided the music and public announcements until 4 p.m.

-Throughout the morning, and well into the afternoon, Helen’s Hut will be the place to go to purchase barbecued hamburgers and hot dogs, ice cream, and a wide variety of beverages including beer and wine.
+Throughout the morning, and well into the afternoon, Helen’s Hut was the place to go to purchase barbecued hamburgers and hot dogs, ice cream, and a wide variety of beverages including beer and wine.

 A long-standing Homecoming tradition, the Old Timers Luncheon, sponsored by the Native Daughters of the Golden West, will be provided for any Murphys resident who has lived in the area for at least ten years and has reached the age of 70.
 Reservations are necessary and may be made by calling Mary Piumarta at 728-8392.
 The cut-off date for reservations is July 20.